 The Roku Ultra 2020 is Roku’s latest and most powerful model that includes better WiFi range and the option of connecting the Roku with an Ethernet cable.

 What’s your experience with free Roku channels?
 Do you have any free channel recommendations?
-Let us know in the comment section below and, as always, thank you for reading.
+Let us know in the comment section below and check out our list of the best Roku games, too.
+As always, thank you for reading.